 Section 2.
 STUDENT ATTENDANCE

 Regular school attendance is a necessary part of a student’s education.
 Excessive absences impair a student’s educational progress, impacts whether the student passes or fails a grade, and may result in court proceedings and/or the loss of driving privileges.
+Students will be considered absent when they miss 50% of their school day.
 Absences shall be classified and treated as follows:

 Students must be in school unless the absence has been excused for one of the reasons listed below.
 Excused absences include the following: